Amiga – The Multimedia Powerhouse of the 1980s

 Notes:

-• The Amiga 1000 became widely available in early 1986
+• The Amiga 1000 was widely available from early 1986

 Commodore's Stock Chart

-Image: Commodore stock price
+Image: Commodore stock market price

 Commodore stock price..